 Since there may be many different parties who are liable for your construction accident, an experienced personal injury attorney can help you determine precisely who is responsible for your injuries.
 A construction accident injury can give rise to both a workers’ compensation claim and a claim against a negligent third-party contractor.

 Workers’ compensation typically provides coverage only for necessary medical treatment and compensation for lost wages.
 This means that workers’ comp benefits may not be enough to adequately compensate you for your injuries.

-You should never assume that workers’ compensation is your only avenue for compensation.
+You should never assume that workers’ compensation benefits are your only avenue for compensation.
 If a third party’s negligence contributed in any way to your construction accident, you may have a lawsuit against them.
-Owners, contractors, equipment manufacturers, architects, and project engineers can all potentially be sued for construction site injuries.
-Owners and contractors need to ensure that certain safety standards are in place at the construction site.
+Property owners, contractors, equipment manufacturers, architects, and project engineers can all potentially be sued for construction site injuries.
+Owners and general contractors need to ensure that certain safety standards are in place at the construction site.
 They also need to warn workers of potential hazards at the worksite.
 Additionally, you might have a viable product liability claim.
-If a piece of faulty equipment or a defective product caused your injury, you may be able to sue the manufacturer.
+If a piece of faulty equipment or a defective product caused your construction injury, you may be able to sue the manufacturer.

 If you are injured in a construction accident, you may be entitled to compensation for medical expenses, lost wages, physical pain and suffering, emotional anguish, and disability.
 An experienced construction accident attorney can help you to get the compensation you need and deserve.
 Many employers will try to blame you for causing the work injury.
 We won’t let them.
 We will help you navigate the workers’ compensation system in NJ or PA.
 We will investigate the circumstances of your construction accident.
 We will also make sure that your employer followed all relevant state and federal regulations concerning worksite safety.